matt-ernst/xmSync/README.md

 * `http://localhost:8888/callback` will be your Redirect URI

 # 2.)
 Supply Credentials in Environment File
-* Create a .env File in the Script Directory
+* Create a .env file in the script directory
-* Copy and paste your Client ID and Client Secret
+* Copy and paste your client ID and client secret
-* Use the same Redirect URI
+* Use the same redirect URL.
-* The Timeout Value is the Amount of Time the Program Will Run Before Killing its Process
+* The timeout value does not have to be listed, but it is the amount of time (seconds) after starting that the program will close itself out.
+* Preferred stations do not have to be listed, but if your current listening station connection breaks, it will try a preferred station instead.
 ```
 SPOTIFY_CLIENT_ID=insertYourSpotifyClientIDHere
 SPOTIFY_CLIENT_SECRET=insertYourSpotifyClientSecretKeyHere
 REDIRECT_URI=http://localhost:8888/callback
-TIMEOUT=minutes
+TIMEOUT=seconds
+PREFERRED_1=preffered_station_name1
+PREFERRED_2=preffered_station_name2
+PREFERRED_3=preffered_station_name3
 ```

 # 3.)
 Install Dependencies